Understanding DevOps

 Continuous Integration (CI) and Continuous Delivery (CD) are key elements in mobile app development.
 CI unites code changes from many developers in a single repository.
 It also tests and builds the app constantly.
 CD takes CI further, by automatically sending tested builds to production environments.

-3. Build Automation: Jenkins or CircleCI are build automation tools used to compile source code into executable binaries.
+Build Automation: Tools like Jenkins or CircleCI are used to compile source code into executable binaries.
 This cuts down manual labor and allows for quick iterations during development.

 Automated testing and deployment